 - Religious awards may be worn, whether earned in Boy Scouting or Girl Scouting.

-- The OA flap may be worn on the green Venturing shirt by youth males or adult advisors who were inducted through their troop.
+- The OA flap may be worn on the green Venturing shirt by inducted youth members or adult advisors.

 *Wearing the Venturing Awards patches: